Why It Works

 Halve eggplants and place in a steamer.
 Steam until flesh feels soft and saturated with moisture, about 20 minutes.
 Remove from steamer and let cool.
 When the eggplants are cool enough to handle, scoop out the flesh in long segments, leaving out as best you can the pockets of seeds in the eggplant.

-Meanwhile, whisk together olive oil, sesame oil, soy sauce, vinegar, garlic, 1/2 teaspoon salt, sugar, tahini, and chili oil.
+Meanwhile, whisk together olive oil, sesame oil, soy sauce, vinegar, garlic, 1/2 teaspoon salt, sugar, tahini, and chili oil (if using).
 Toss the eggplant in the dressing, then taste add more salt, sugar, or vinegar as desired.
 Garnish with scallions, cilantro, and/or toasted sesame seeds.